Cpizzle1/Regional-Bank-behavior-during-covid-era-stressors/README.md

 <br>

+Income per Asset.
+This indicates that large assets are producing small quantities of income relative to other Banks

 [Figure1.4]
     <div align="center">
       <img src="images/CI_loans_30_89_late.png">
     </div>

 <br>

+Indicates that the TCBI has a larger portion of loans that are in early phases of non-performance

 ## Conclusions
 It does seem that TCBI has been significantly less profitable in 2020, and their non-performing loans have grown relative to 2019, but they have also allocated a larger portion of their assets to loan loss provisions and short term highly-liquid positions.
 Without a full test-suite and understanding of bank fundamentals, I believe the only thing we can say with some certainy is that TCBI is under a larger degress of financial stress than 2019.